EdOber-DA/VBA-challenge/README.md

 Included in this repository are:
 * VBA Files that solve the homeworks assignments
+  ** Note: Added an additional Module 3 "Bonus" that looks for and prints any duplicates of the 3 searches
 * Screen Shots of the yearly tabs showing the solutions
-* An 'Other' file with a A backup copy of all of the screenshots in a word document
+* An 'Other' file with a A backup copy of all of the screenshots in a word document and test data for Module 3

 ### Files